abeatrix/polybar-volume-slider/README.md

 A volume slider for polybar on i3wm using pulseaudio.

 ## Functions
-default click to mute is still available change the volume by scrolling up / down with mouse hover the slider
+-1 default click to mute is still available
+-1 change the volume by scrolling up / down with mouse hovering the slider

 ## Code
 Replace the audio module inside your polybar configuration file with code below.